Bus From Singapore To Melaka Malaysia, A Complete 2025 Guide

 – Most travelers (SG, US, EU, etc.) don’t, but check your nationality.

-– Yes, if your a tourist, regardless of which country, you need to fill in the arrival card.
-This is implemented since 1st December 2023
+– Yes, if you’re a tourist, regardless of which country, you need to fill in the arrival card.
+This has been implemented since 1st December 2023

 – Limited alcohol/tobacco allowances apply.